My First-Hand Experience with Counseling after My Breakup, [9 Insights]

 And I am so glad I did.

 To this day, I still sometimes hear Rachel’s words echoing in my mind.
-She was compassionate, she helped me think logically through my situation, she was spiritual and she was very wise.
+She was compassionate, she helped me think logically through my situation, she was spiritual (which was important to me) and she was very wise.

 I learned lessons from her that were just useful in life and not just in my healing process so she was the unexpected bright spot in my breakup experience.